From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations

-\textbf{Applications and Advancements in Preference Optimization and Curriculum Learning:} Recent advancements in preference optimization and curriculum learning have enhanced model performance across domains. \citet{pattnaik2024enhancing} introduced Curry-DPO, a curriculum learning-based enhancement of DPO, achieving up to 7.5\% improvement across datasets. \citet{chen-etal-2024-u} proposed a multi-stage curriculum framework optimizing humour and structure preferences in LLMs.
-Yin et al. \citet{yin2024self} developed Self-Augmented Preference Optimization (SAPO), surpassing DPO and SPIN across multiple benchmarks. \citet{morimura2024filtered} introduced filtered DPO (fDPO), refining datasets for better training efficiency. \citet{wang2024bpo} proposed Balanced Preference Optimization (BPO), enhancing knowledge depth while maintaining efficiency. \citet{zeng2024token} presented Token-DPO, improving alignment and diversity in LLMs through token-level fine-tuning. \citet{wallace2024diffusion} introduced Diffusion-DPO, aligning diffusion models with human preferences for superior visual appeal. \citet{chen2024softmax} proposed Softmax-DPO to enhance recommender systems via user preference modelling. \citet{lai2024step} introduced Step-DPO, improving mathematical reasoning in LLMs with minimal data.
-For a comprehensive review, readers are referred to the study by \citet{xiao2024comprehensive}. \emph{\textbf{Our Novelty:} While DPO has been applied across various domains, our approach is specifically tailored to generating veracity claims and explanations for Hindi news.
-The research gap in this area highlights challenges faced by under-represented languages like Hindi, including data scarcity and the limitations of LLMs trained on multilingual datasets.
-Our study offers a scalable and effective solution to address these challenges.} \textbf{Remark:} A detailed section on the theoretical foundations of DPO \citep{rafailov2024direct} and Curry-DPO \citep{pattnaik2024enhancing} is provided in the appendix (section \ref{foundations-dpo} \& \ref{foundations-curry-dpo}) for interested readers.
+\textbf{Applications and Advancements in Preference Optimization and Curriculum Learning:} Recent advancements in preference optimization and Curriculum learning have enhanced model performance across domains. \citet{pattnaik2024enhancing} introduced Curry-DPO, a Curriculum learning-based enhancement of DPO, achieving up to 7.5\% improvement across datasets. \citet{chen-etal-2024-u} proposed a multi-stage Curriculum framework optimizing humour and structure preferences in LLMs. \citet{yin2024self} developed Self-Augmented Preference Optimization (SAPO), surpassing DPO and SPIN across multiple benchmarks. \citet{morimura2024filtered} introduced filtered DPO (fDPO), refining datasets for better training efficiency. \citet{wang2024bpo} proposed Balanced Preference Optimization (BPO), enhancing knowledge depth while maintaining efficiency. \citet{zeng2024token} presented Token-DPO, improving alignment and diversity in LLMs through token-level fine-tuning. \citet{chen2024softmax} proposed Softmax-DPO to enhance recommender systems via user preference modelling. \citet{lai2024step} introduced Step-DPO, improving mathematical reasoning in LLMs with minimal data. \citet{croitoru2025curriculum,kim2024denoising,bansal2026the} have also extended Curriculum learning strategies to diffusion models, demonstrating improved training stability, sample quality, and alignment with human preferences by progressively structuring the learning process.
+For a comprehensive survey of datasets, theories, variants, and applications in direct preference optimization, readers are referred to \citet{xiao2024comprehensive}.

+\emph{\textbf{Our Novelty:} While Direct preference optimization (DPO) has been applied across various domains, our approach is specifically tailored to generating veracity claims and explanations for Hindi news.
+The research gap in this area highlights challenges faced by Hindi, including data scarcity and the limitations of LLMs trained on multilingual datasets.
+Our study offers an effective solution to address these challenges.}